National Driving Teacher School

 The National Driving Teacher School (Statens trafikklærerskole) was a vocational school which trained teachers for driver's education.
 The school was established in 1970 by the Ministry of Church Affairs and Education and was originally situated in Oslo.
-It moved to Stjørdal in 1973.
-From 1 January 2004 it became a division and campus of Nord-Trøndelag University College.
-From 1988 the school used the circuit Lånkebanen.
+It moved to Stjørdal Municipality in 1973.
+On 1 January 2004, it became a division and campus of Nord-Trøndelag University College.
+Starting in 1988 the school has used the Lånkebanen circuit.